Palanga: Location

-Palanga is a resort town through which the Šventoji and Rąžė (Samogitian: Ronžē) rivers flow into the Baltic Sea.
+Palanga is a resort city through which the Šventoji and Rąžė (Samogitian: Ronžē) rivers flow into the Baltic Sea.
 Rąžė was formerly known as Alanga and gave Palanga its name: Palanga, which literally means on the Alanga River.
 The Palanga municipality extends 24 kilometres from Nemirseta in the south to the Latvian border in the north.
 Palanga is subdivided into Nemirseta, Vanagupė, Kunigiškiai, Manciškiai, and Šventoji – five neighbouring fishing villages which were united into one city following administrative changes to the area.
 After the Klaipėda Region was ceded to Germany in March 1939, Nemirseta was the northernmost village of East Prussia; conversely Palanga was a border checkpoint between Russian-occupied Lithuania and Germany.

 Transportation

 The municipality is accessed by roads from Klaipėda and Šiauliai.
 There is no railway in the municipality (the closest rail connection is in Kretinga, the capital of the Kretinga district municipality).
 Palanga's International Airport, the third largest in Lithuania, offers connecting flights to Scandinavia, Germany, Ireland, United Kingdom, Poland and to the biggest city in Baltic States - Riga, Latvia.
-The airport is located between Palanga and Šventoji, and it handles more flights in the summer due to the resort nature of the municipality.
+The airport is located between Palanga and Šventoji, and it handles more flights in the summer season including Antalya, Milan, Barcelona due to the resort nature of the municipality.